developer-zebra/developer-zebra-site/src/ehs/2-5/guide/settings/index.md

 ##### Using ADB

-The Android Debug Bridge (ADB) is by far the most efficient way to work through the 'pull-edit-push-test' cycle for configuring and testing changes to EHS settings through the `enterprisehomescreen.xml` file.
+The Android Debug Bridge (ADB) is by far the most efficient way to work through the "pull-edit-push-test" cycle for configuring and testing changes to EHS settings through the `enterprisehomescreen.xml` file.
 The process requires a Mac or Windows PC that's connected via USB to a device with EHS installed.
 For help with software setup, please refer to [Setup Guide](../setup).

 From a computer connected to a target device that has EHS installed: